Hin Dot is a forgotten dive site close to Ton Sai Bay – Phi Phi main Island and offers great diving around 3 pinnacles.

 Taking everything into consideration, Hin Dot is a wonderful dive site, and does not get the credit or have the reputation it deserves.
 However, it does get lots of visitors who are not divers, and here we’re talking about large fish and plenty of other interesting members of the marine life community.
 Here at Hin Dot, the seabed is quite deep at 28-30 meters (too deep for newly-certified scuba divers).

 The great variety of resident and visiting marine life found at Hin Dot make up an interesting mixture of large and small creatures.
 There are schools of fish which swim around the Andaman Sea, visiting different locations for food and shelter.
 These often include Jackfish and several species of Snapper.
 Of a similar size, but more likely to spend their lives alone here, are Lionfish and Triggerfish.
 Just about everyone likes Nemo, and divers at Hin Dot won’t be disappointed to find a few different species of Anemonefish.
 They live at shallow depths for divers but a little too deep for those snorkelling.

 The dive site Hin Dot is selected based on the weather conditions, currents, overall safety and suitability for the majority of divers on the boat.
 We cannot guarantee specific dive sites prior to the boat departing.

 There’s no attraction for snorkellers at Hin Dot, because of the lack of any reef within five metres of the surface.

-Hin Dot is often dived on a Phi Phi Overnight Trip or Green Season Liveaboard Trip.
+Hin Dot is often dived on a Island hopping and dive cruise, Phi Phi Overnight Trip or Green Season Liveaboard Trip.